 "Sometimes, if you're lucky, someone comes into your life who'll take up a place in your heart that no one else can fill, someone who's tighter than a twin, more with you than your own shadow, who gets deeper under your skin than your own blood and bones." ~ Snoop on his relationship with Tupac Shakur

 Snoop then became tied up in legal problems surrounding the drive-by shooting death of Phillip Woldermarian.
 By the time he was cleared of charges in February 1996, rap had turned away from his bread and butter gangsta rap.
 It took a while for him to get back in the flow, but he did with a toned down lyrical message.
 He also started to branch out, collaborating with Beck and Marilyn Manson and launching an acting career.
 His sixth solo record Paid The Cost To Be The Bo$$ was released in late 2002.
 It was followed two years later by R&G (Rhythm & Gangsta).
-Considered by critics to be his best album since Doggystyle, it remains near the top of the charts.
+Considered by critics to be his best album since Doggystyle, it was a fixture at the top of the charts.

 Snoop Dogg and Tha Dogg Pound again joined forces for an album dubbed "Cali Iz Active," released on June 27, 2006.
 Guests who appear on the set include, among others, Busta Rhymes and B-Real, as well as producers Sean "Diddy" Combs and The Alchemist.

-In 2007, Snoop made appearances on two hit TV shows, Entourage and Monk.
-And, his problems with the law continued.
+Snoop's problems with the law continued.
 On April 12, 2007, he was sentenced to five years probation for gun and drug charges.

-With hosting MTV's "Dogg After Dark" and a calendar of concert dates for 2009, Snoop continues to stay busy.
+Snoop continues to stay busy.
 If you would like to follow his daily movements, try following him on twitter.